Type of entity

 That was the point at which the College made the transition to becoming a third level institution.
 John Brady saw the need for external accreditation and recognition of the College’s awards and under him NCIR had its first experience of state recognition with the National Council for Educational Awards, the forerunner of what is now HETAC The National Diploma in Industrial Relations Studies achieved recognition in 1976.
 This was a major breakthrough because there were at that time many, including a number of influential public servants, who were reluctant to see private colleges like this college achieving state recognition.
 Under John planning also began on the next phase, which was the move upwards to degree work which took place in the 1980s.
 These steps constituted the largest and most important transformation in the College’s history and they happened under John’s leadership.

 While John was the driver in transforming the College into a third level institution and meeting all the quality inputs, demands and targets that this required, it was also a priority for him that the College would not neglect its roots and that its newly acquired status would not choke the important role which it had always given to access, to looking after those who were often overlooked by the rest of the higher education system.
 For him the commitment to access, to ensuring that people could have a second chance at achieving their potential, was something of a mission.
 He ensured that this would remain a college where so far as possible every individual, regardless of what their previous educational history had been, would be afforded an opportunity to develop their full potential.
-More than anyone else he helped maintain that balance which saw this college achieve genuine third level status, while at the same time maintaining that commitment to offering a very wide level of access to higher education that has put NCI into the unique position nationally which was recognized by the OECD report in 2004.
+More than anyone else he helped maintain that balance which saw this college achieve genuine third level status, while at the same time maintaining that commitment to offering a very wide level of access to higher education that has put NCI into the unique position nationally which was recognised by the OECD report in 2004.

 By the same token John was good at spotting talent, and good also at letting people have their head.
 In his time as Director the staff grew significantly and he was the one who introduced the first cohort of lay staff.
 Previously the staff had been almost exclusively Jesuit.
 That expansion of course increased the cost base but John’s skills extended to ensuring that the College increased its financial resources to pay for this expansion.
 He may have had a vow of poverty, but he understood money.
 After all he is an economist.